 That’s why it’s essential to recognize the signs of neglect if you have a loved one in a nursing home.
 There are many different kinds of neglect.
-These include:

 - Basic needs neglect: This includes absent safety precautions, like grab bars in bathrooms and bed safety railings on beds.
 It also includes lack of adequate food and sufficient hydration.

 - Medical neglect: This can include lack of attention to a person’s injuries or illness, skipping dosages of medications, mixing up medications or prescribing drugs that interact adversely with other medications a person is taking.